freach/kubernetes-security-best-practice/README.md

 ## Restrict "docker image pull"

 Docker images are a completely uncontrolled environment.
 Everyone with access to the Docker socket or Kubernetes API can pull any image they like.
 Because of that many Kubernetes clusters secretly became Bitcoin miners, because of infected Docker images or Kubernetes security issues.
 The Docker plugin [Docker Image policy plugin](https://github.com/freach/docker-image-policy-plugin) will help you with that problem.
 The plugin hooks into the internal Docker API and enforces a set of black and white list rules to restrict what images can be pulled.

+## Kubernetes Dashboard

+Typically, the kubernetes-dashboard plugin is granted a Service Account with full cluster access to be able to see and manage all aspects of the cluster.

+TBD